sww1235/Personal_Website/wiki/build-script-notes-rack-monitor.md

 	4. Check `/etc/ntpd.conf` for constraints line, and comment out.
 This doesn't work on Raspi due to lack of HWCLK

+	5. Add `server $gateway` to `/etc/ntpd.conf` since it doesn't seem to pick it up from DHCP.
+NTP server will usually be the pfsense gateway, but use whatever machine is actually the NTP server

-	5. Create new non-root user, replacing $newusername with the actual name of the user.
+	6. Create new non-root user, replacing $newusername with the actual name of the user.
 This command adds the user to the wheel group, which allows `sudo` access